Distinguish Yourself. Earn the FACE® Distinction

 FACE Requirements

-The FACE designation is available to AACE community members in good standing who have accumulated at least 24 total points within the last 3 years, along with supporting documentation, as indicated on the FACE criteria checklist.
+The FACE distinction is available to AACE community members in good standing who have accumulated at least 24 total points within the last 3 years, along with supporting documentation, as indicated on the FACE criteria checklist.

 Applicants must have also submitted three (3) consecutive years or more of AACE community engagement fee payments.
 During fellowship, AACE community engagement fees are paid at a reduced rate; therefore fellows-in-training do not qualify for FACE at this time.